Mathematics

 aims to improve students’ proficiency in performing calculations involving

 the 4 operations.
-The mastery in this area would help to reduce their cognitive
+The mastery in this area will help students to reduce

-load so as to allow students to focus on problem-solving matters.
+their cognitive load to allow them to focus on problem-solving matters.

 • Mathematical Olympiad Competitions (Primary 5 and 6)